thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 ![](images/validation_acc.jpg)

 These trends reflect immediate overfitting on the training data.
+Further work is warranted to determine if the trial split can be solved with alternative methods.
+Because hundreds of dollars were invested in GPU rentals for this project only to achieve negative results, these findings are likely final.

 ### *Relative Accuracy
 Because >97% of all the dataset's samples are not associated with any class label, the model's overall accuracy does not intuitively reflect how well it performs above baseline performance.
 The model quickly learns the optimal strategy of outputting mostly zeros - achieving accuracy over 97% - then slowly learns to selectively predict class labels based on features of the input data.
 Normalizing accuracy above the baseline to [0, 1] in a quantity termed *relative accuracy* elegantly represents model performance after it learns the approximate frequencies of the labels.